filipgutica/COMP7401-Feistel-Cipher/README.md

     1. Please note that our actual code does differ from this but this was the initial approach to the application

-## Pseudo Code

-This is our initial plan of approach to writing the application.
-As we continued our development it resulted in slight changes from this to better follow along with the code.

-Additionally we are assuming that efficiency and speed are not top priority so we will be using array which will cause additional data.
-The garbage collector should handle the removal of the data but this is a statement that there are better ways to execute this code.

-Assumptions

-* 8 rounds

-* 64 bit blocks (8 bytes)

-* Use same key for each round

 Formulas:

 1. f(x, k) = [(2i * k)^x] % ( 2^32 -1)